 Frequently Asked Questions (FAQ)

-Why are my meatballs tough?
+Why did my Italian meatballs turn out tough?

-Can I make these meatballs ahead of time?
+Can I prep these ahead of time?